Tooth Colored Fillings Melville, NY

 Cost Of Composite Fillings

-We feel very strongly that we never want a patient to decide their course of treatment based on cost.
-With this in mind, we have aligned the prices of both tooth-colored fillings and silver fillings to be exactly the same cost.
-By eliminating the cost as a deciding factor, patients are able to choose the restoration that not only is most appropriate for their treatment but also best fits their needs.
+We feel strongly that we never want you to decide your course of treatment based on cost.
+With this in mind, we have aligned the prices of both tooth-colored fillings and silver fillings to be the same cost.
+By eliminating the cost as a deciding factor, you can choose the restoration that not only is most appropriate for your treatment but also best fits your needs.

 CALL US: 631-423-6767 TO SCHEDULE AN APPOINTMENT OR FOR MORE INFORMATION ON ANY SERVICES WE OFFER.